Common Ground Program

 “Common Ground Deliberative Dialogues” (CHSE 228) is a 1-credit course where students engage in peer-led discussions on complex and often divisive societal topics.
 Through shared perspectives and collaborative problem-solving, students build skills to navigate challenging conversations, aiming for areas of consensus.
 By the end, participants gain a deeper appreciation for the topic’s complexity and develop empathy for differing viewpoints, even when they may not fully agree.

-“Facilitator Development & Practicum” (WEID 300) is a 3-credit course that provides students with the knowledge and skills to facilitate intergroup dialogues and social justice workshops on topics like race, class, and gender.
-The course covers dialogue as a communication model, facilitation as leadership, group dynamics, social identity, and solidarity building.
+“Facilitator Development & Practicum” (EDDI 300) is a 3-credit course that provides students with the knowledge and skills to facilitate dialogues, including the Common Ground Deliberative Dialogue Program.
+The course covers dialogue as a communication model, facilitation as leadership, group dynamics, identity, and community.
 Upon completion, students are eligible for paid roles as Peer Dialogue Leaders in the Common Ground Dialogue Program and other campus dialogue initiatives.

 Co-Curricular Learning Opportunities